 A note about honey:

 The only two types of honey that you should attempt this with are manuka and pure, unrefined honey.
 Never apply conventional grocery store “Grade A” honey to wounds as this could possibly worsen your condition.

-Look for commercial nipple creams (we've rounded up our favourites here) that only contain ingredients that can be safely ingested by baby.
-Some better brands include such things as extra virgin olive oil, beeswax, shea butter, marshmallow root, and calendula.
+Look for commercial nipple creams (we've rounded up our favourites here) that only contain natural ingredients that can be safely ingested by baby.
+Some better brands include such things as extra virgin olive oil, shea butter, marshmallow root, and calendula.
 Beeswax is also a good natural ingredient but is not suitable for vegans.
 If you're vegan, try these nipple creams for plant-based mamas instead!